designedmind/2017/multiple-drafts-overview.md

 (functionally speaking) to additionally give rise to some kind of inner presentation.
-Any such presentation would be a mysterious "further fact" about consciousness, related to our behaviour, clearly, but independent of it in at least one importance sense, namely that one could equally well exhibit exactly the same observable behaviour without the inner presentation.
+Any such presentation would be a mysterious "further fact" about consciousness, related to our behaviour, clearly, but independent of it in at least one important sense, namely that one could equally well exhibit the observable behaviour without the inner presentation.

 With this (_prima facia_ reasonable) rejection of Cartesian thinking made explicit from the outset, Dennett devotes much of _Consciousness Explained_ to purging the vestiges of the Cartesian Theatre from our fledgling scientific picture of the mind.
-He draws heavily on a number of important empirical findings from consciousness research.
-In the next section I consider three of these in detail: spatio-temporal ambiguity;
+He draws heavily on a number of important empirical findings from consciousness research in support of this project.
+In the next section I consider three of these in
-susceptibility to future revision; and that the brain prefers [&lsquo;finding out&rsquo; to &lsquo;filling in&rsquo;](multiple-drafts-dennett-finding-out.html).
+detail: spatio-temporal ambiguity; susceptibility to future revision;
+and that the brain prefers
+[&lsquo;finding out&rsquo; to &lsquo;filling in&rsquo;](multiple-drafts-dennett-finding-out.html).

-While these are all important facts about consciousness, none of them count as evidence against a functional counterpart of the Cartesian Theatre.
+While each these phenomena does indeed reveal something important about consciousness, none of them counts as evidence against a Cartesian "inner presentation" (of sorts), as Dennett's materialist commitments lead him to suggest.
 On the contrary, they reveal the clever implementation tricks required to implement precisely such an abstraction.
-Indeed, in the [last section](multiple-drafts-functional-gateway.html) of this chapter, I make the case that Dennett's Multiple Drafts model of consciousness is, in essence, a theory of how such a functional gateway or inner presentation might work.
+Indeed, in the
+[last section](multiple-drafts-functional-gateway.html) of this chapter, I make the case that Dennett's Multiple Drafts model of consciousness is, in essence, a theory of how a functional "consciousness gateway" or inner presentation might work.
 I shall argue that there is a "dualism" in how we function, that is to say a kind of inner presentation which is _not_ functionally redundant, but which has an important functional role to play.
 Acknowledging the existence of this aspect of our behaviour is key to understanding the puzzle of consciousness.

 - - -